Lisa Yonka Stevens

 Ms. Stevens is the Immediate Past Chair of the Greater Maryland Network of the International Women’s Insolvency and Restructuring Confederation.
 Prior to this position, she served as the Co-Chair, Co-Chair for the Events Committee and as an At-Large Director on the Board.
 She is actively involved in the Bankruptcy Bar Association of Maryland (“MBBA”) and serves as the Secretary with prior involvement as the Chapter Events Chair and member of the Board of Directors.
 Ms. Stevens has been involved in redesigning the MBBA’s website and has been a presenter for the MBBA’s monthly meetings and annual Spring Break events.
-In addition, she is the Co-Chair of the Social Committee and Board Member of the Anne Arundel Bar Association (“AABA”).
+In addition, she is the Co-Chair of the Community Service Committee and Board Member of the Anne Arundel Bar Association (“AABA”).
 She served on the planning committee for the 2019 and 2017 AABA Bar Weekends and has judged the annual AABA high school essay contest and moot court competition.

 Ms. Stevens served as a law clerk for The Honorable James P. Salmon of the Maryland Court of Special Appeals from 2004 to 2005.
 In 2003, she was a Rose Zetzer Fellow at the National Women’s Law Center and a summer associate at Dickstein Shapiro, LLC.
 During law school, Ms. Stevens was a research assistant for the Center for Health and Homeland Security and interned with The Honorable Andre M. Davis of the United States District Court for the District of Maryland.